How to Take Care of Your Pets During Lockdown

 Taking care of your dogs

-For now, there is no evidence that dogs can transmit coronavirus to their owners, however, this still does not diminish the need for increased hygiene.
+According to WHO, there is no evidence that dogs can transmit coronavirus to their owners, however, this still does not diminish the need for increased hygiene.
 One of the biggest challenges to overcome is maintaining pet hygiene and fulfilling their physical needs.

-Puppies, like humans, are known to have a difficult time changing their established habits they have acquired over the years.
+Puppies, like humans, are known to have a difficult time changing the established habits they have acquired over the years.
 In light of new circumstances, veterinarians and experts advise to be creative and find solutions depending on the specific ambient and needs.

 Pee and Poop During the Lockdown Period

-To keep pets satisfied it is important to simulate natural conditions in the flat or on terraces – putting some sandbags, shrubs and grass can fool their pets to think that they are outside – and encourage them to pee and poop.
+To keep pets satisfied, it is important to simulate natural conditions in the flat or on terraces – putting some sandbags, shrubs and grass can fool their pets to think that they are outside – and encourage them to pee and poop.
 This will be easier to do with small dogs, but large dog owners are advised not to give up and persist in new “upbringing” measures.

 Also, owners must imitate going outside as much as possible – dressing, taking leashes and necklaces along with the famous “go out”.
 Postponing their needs can have consequences for the health of dogs – from urinary tract inflammation to gastrointestinal problems – so animals must get used to new conditions as soon as possible.

-As dogs’ physical activity decreases, it is important to adjust their diet as well – to reduce the amount of food, make sure they eat at the right time (first meal to be early in the morning) and avoid treats that may irritate them.
+As dogs’ physical activity decreases, it is important to adjust their diet as well – to reduce the amount of food, make sure they eat at the right time (first meal to be early in the morning), and avoid treats that may irritate them.
 Water is a necessary part of their daily routine, but it should not be overstated.